Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 Is Jamaica safe to travel?
 What Does the US Travel Advisory Really Say?

-At initial glance, at Level 3, it would seem that no one should visit Jamaica due to the risk of violent crime.
-However, if you read the advisory, you will note that it lists specific areas of concern – all of which are quite a distance from our villa, Mais Oui.
+If you read the advisory, you will note that it lists specific areas of concern within Jamaica, Level 4 – all of which are quite a distance from our villa, Mais Oui.

 Places to Avoid in Jamaica